PendragonLore/async_pokepy/docs/introduction.rst

 This wrapper was specifically made to be simple, fast, ready and easy to use.

-In this part of the documentation you will find some basic examples on how to use this library.
+In this part of the documentation it's possible to find some basic examples on how to use this library.

 Basic example